rust-lang/book/src/ch12-00-an-io-project.md

 more about Rust's standard library.

 So what should we build?
 One that uses Rust's strengths.
-A great use of Rust is for command-line tools: Rust's speed, safety, and 'single binary' output make it a good choice for this kind of task.
+A great use of Rust is for command line tools: Rust's speed, safety, 'single binary' output, and cross-platform support make it a good language choice for this kind of task.
 So we'll make our own version of a classic command line tool: `grep`. `grep` is short for "*g*lobally search a *r*egular *e*xpression and *p*rint."
-In other words, it does this:
+In the simplest use case, it does this:

 - Takes a filename and a string as arguments.
 - Reads the file.